waiel/feedreader/README.md

 ##How to run:
 All you need to do is run the `index.html` in your default browser.
-The tests defined in the `Jasmine/spec/feedreader.js` file will execute automaticaly and show the result of the test at the bottom of the bage.
+The tests defined in the `Jasmine/spec/feedreader.js` file will execute automatically and show the result of the test at the bottom of the page.

 ##Useful resources & Tools used